 telnet to write our own HTTP requests.
 Telnet should already be installed on Macs, and you can enable it on Windows via these steps.
 If we open a Terminal and enter…

 …then we should see a prompt where we can start typing an HTTP request.
 That

-80 is the port we'll be connecting to.
+80 is the port we’ll be connecting to.
 Back when we looked at NAT, we mentioned that requests had a source port.
 Many protocols also specify a destination port to which requests should be sent.
 If different protocols are listening for messages on different ports, then we can run many different services on the same machine without running into any confusion!
-Let's type in that HTTP request that we just saw and press enter.
-This will send the request to a server at facebook.com.
+Let’s type in that HTTP request that we just saw and press enter.
+This will send an HTTP request to

-Once the server receives this request, it has to decide how it should handle it.
-Based on our request, it looks like the server might have to do something with a file called
+Once the server receives an HTTP request, it has to decide how it should handle it.
+Based on our earlier HTTP request, it looks like the server might have to do something with a file called

 home.php.
 Eventually, the server will be ready to send us some data to respond to our request.
 Not only does HTTP standardize how requests should be made, but it also describes what responses to requests should look like.
-This response will be divided into two parts: the headers and the body.
-First, let's look at the headers, which could look something like this:
+The HTTP response is divided into two parts: the headers and the body.
+First, let’s look at the headers, which could look something like this:

-This looks a bit like the request we sent to Facebook, but it isn't quite the same.
-On the first line, we again have the version of HTTP that we're using to communicate, which is still v1.1 (since there isn't really a reason to use anything else).
-On the second half of the first line is the HTTP response code, also called status codes.
-The response code tells us whether or not something went wrong with the request.
-In this this, it looks like everything went well, since we received the code
+This looks a bit like the request we sent to Facebook earlier, since this response is also using HTTP.
+On the first line, we again have the version of HTTP we’re using, which is still 1.1 (since there isn’t really a reason to use anything else).
+After that we have the HTTP response code, also called the status code, which tells us whether or not something went wrong with the request.
+In this response, it looks like everything went well, since we received the code

 200 back, which corresponds to a status of